Amalfi Coast Yacht Charter

 Further south, Salerno offers a more discreet and authentic alternative.
 Often overlooked, it provides easier marina access, less congestion and greater operational flexibility, particularly during peak season.
 For experienced brokers, it represents a strategic option that can significantly improve the overall flow and comfort of a charter itinerary.

-Beyond these iconic destinations, the true richness of the coastline lies in its details — hidden coves accessible only by sea, small fishing villages still untouched by mass tourism, and terraced lemon groves carved into the cliffs, shaping both the landscape and the identity of the region.
+Beyond these iconic destinations, the true richness of the coastline lies in its details — hidden coves accessible only by sea, small fishing villages still untouched by mass tourism, and terraced lemon groves carved into the cliffs, shaping both the landscape and the region's identity.

 Cuisine here is inseparable from the territory.
 Fresh seafood, handmade pasta and the distinctive intensity of Amalfi lemons define a gastronomic culture rooted in simplicity and quality.
 Many of the most memorable experiences take place at the water’s edge, arriving by tender to restaurants where the sea remains the natural point of access.